cilium/tetragon/docs/content/en/docs/installation/configuration.md

 On Linux each process has various associated user, group IDs and capabilities known as process credentials.
-To enable visility into [process_credentials]({{< ref "/docs/reference/grpc-api#processcredentials" >}}), run Tetragon with `enable-process-creds` setting set.
+To enable visility into [process_credentials]({{< ref "/docs/reference/grpc-api#processcredentials" >}}), run Tetragon with `enable-process-cred` setting set.

 {{< tabpane lang=shell >}}